Small society lottery registrations

 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.

 We will process your application and send you a registration certificate.
-You will then need to pay an annual fee of £20 to maintain the registration.

 If we can’t accept your registration, for whatever reason – for example, if we are not satisfied that your society is non-commercial, we will contact you to confirm this.